 Pecan orchard at Balmorhea, exit on I-10

 On the outskirts of Balmorhea there is this pecan orchard that looks like it may be around 100 acres.
-The springs at Balmorhea that feed the swimming pool are providing water to make this orchard possible.
+San Solomon Springs at Balmorhea State Park feeds not only the swimming pool but is providing water to make this orchard possible.
+The desert is "blooming" with the supply of water from the spring in Balmorhea State Park a few miles from here.

 Bute visible from I-10